walles/loadviz/README.md

 - Add test making sure `mirror_sort()` doesn't fail when two values are equal
 - Replace the data with actual CPU load
 - Test that we can render a zero-length CPU-loads array without crashing
+- Make bars slide into place when metrics are updated